giulianopz/newscanoe/README.md

 :~$ go build -o newscanoe cmd/newscanoe/main.go && cp ./newscanoe /usr/local/bin
 ```

-Or download the latest pre-compiled binary from [GitHub](https://github.com/giulianopz/newscanoe/releases) and then install it in your PATH.
+Or download the latest pre-compiled binary from [GitHub](https://github.com/giulianopz/newscanoe/releases) and then install it into your PATH.

 [![asciicast](https://asciinema.org/a/m4OS1laCYjaudIjMWETJiFjS4.svg)](https://asciinema.org/a/m4OS1laCYjaudIjMWETJiFjS4)